Our range focuses on skin-identical ingredients.

 These include natural moisturising factors – ceramides, cholesterol, urea, hyaluronic acid and other ingredients that mimic the lipids within your skin – all of which can integrate beautifully with your skin’s barrier and allow for penetration without disruption.

-Strengthening the skin’s barrier function helps prevent inflammation and breakouts in the deeper layers of the skin as chronic inflammation ages your skin.
-It can significantly slow down the processes of repair and renewal.
+Strengthening your skin’s barrier function prevents inflammation and breakouts in the dermis.
+Chronic inflammation ages your skin slowing down the repair and renewal processes.